kiba0510/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

-# Python - More Data Structures: Set, Dictionary
+# Python - More Data Structures: Set, Dictionary :snake:

 ## Resources :books:
 * [Data Structures](https://intranet.hbtn.io/rltoken/dnFegYagqFoW7WraIP-9RA)
 * [Lambda, Filter, Reduce and Map](https://intranet.hbtn.io/rltoken/xXAlsMIs9-sCL4fljYeNfg)
 * [Learn to Program 12 Lambda Map Filter Reduce](https://intranet.hbtn.io/rltoken/AT-UtsGuhgIzQSwSdKvckw)

-## Objectives
+## Objectives :computer:
 * Why Python programming is awesome
 * What are set and how to use them
 * What are the most common methods of set and how to use them